KK MZT Skopje: The club's first championship (2011–12)

 After all the turmoil and upheavals in the past, after a long time, KK MZT Skopje formed a team which became a favourite for winning the first league title since its existence.
 Before the start of the season, an agreement has been reached with the ABA League, and the team participated in the 2012–13 ABA League.
 Aleksandar Todorov, who had previously been on the bench of MZT several times, was appointed as a new coach.
 Since the last season, the team has included Toni Grnčarov and Igor Penov, while the new signings were Ognen Stojanovski and Gjorgji Čekovski, as well as the foreign players Cade Davis, Noah Dahlman, and Igor Mijajlović.
 In the regular part of the championship, they won the first place, and the roster was completed with the coming of another player from Montenegro, an international player Nikola Vučurović.
 The first "exam" for the team was the Macedonian Cup, where the team defeated Feni in the finals at Boris Trajkovski Arena.
-Feni was also an opponent in the league finals; Aerodrom won the series 4–1 and became a champion of Macedonia on May 2, 2012, for the first time in its history.
+Feni was also an opponent in the league finals; Aerodrom won the series 4–1 and became the champion of Macedonia on May 2, 2012, for the first time in its history.
+After the final game in Kavadarci, a big celebration started.
+At the center of it all were the players of MZT Skopje Aerodrom, standing on top of an open bus as it slowly moved through crowds of supporters.
+Fans ran beside the bus, trying to get closer to the heroes who had brought glory back to the club.
+The celebrations lasted for hours without slowing down.
+Thousands of people gathered shoulder to shoulder, singing long after midnight.